Experience

 Math Teacher

 The opportunity to combine teaching and technology, two of my favorite things, made BlueSky School an excellent fit for me.
 BlueSky is on the cutting edge by being a completely online 7-12 school.
 Students from all over the state take their classes online and earn their high school diploma.
-Making the adjustment to working from home and teaching kids using technology has been quite a learning experience.
+Making the adjustment to working from home and teaching kids using technology was quite a learning experience.
 It's different not being in a classroom with the students.
-They do all of their work from their home computers, but I get to know them through lots of emails, instant messaging, and phone calls.
-The best part is that I can work with a student as long as it takes to help them understand.
-The time I have to spend working individually with them is not affected by also trying to keep the other students in the room occupied.
+They do all of their work from their home computers, but I got to know them through lots of emails, instant messaging, and phone calls.
+I could work with a student as long as it took to help them understand.
+The time I spent working individually with them was not affected by also trying to keep the other students in the room occupied.
 They weren't kidding when they said "this will be the hardest job you'll ever have."
-It's definitely intense, but also very rewarding.
+It was definitely intense, but also very rewarding.

 August 18, 2003 - July 31, 2007